api3dao/old-api3-docs/docs/pre-alpha/tutorials/airnode-starter.md

 Try replacing the `coinId` value in `/scripts/make-request` from `"ethereum"` to `"bitcoin"` and make another request.
 You can see the API docs to find out which coin IDs are supported.

-## Conclusion

-You deployed an Airnode, made a request to it and received the response at the contract.
-If you want to learn more, see the following resources:

-- [API3 whitepaper](https://github.com/api3dao/api3-whitepaper) will give you a broad overview of the project
-- [Medium posts](https://api3dao.github.io/api3-docs/pages/medium.html) are a more digestible version of the whitepaper
-- [API3 docs](https://api3dao.github.io/api3-docs/pre-alpha/) will provide you with the theory of how Airnode and its protocol works
-- [@api3/airnode-admin](https://github.com/api3dao/airnode/tree/pre-alpha/packages/admin) lets you interact with the Airnode contract (to create a request, endorse a client, etc.) using a CLI tool
-- [Airnode client examples](https://github.com/api3dao/airnode-client-examples/tree/pre-alpha) demonstrate different request patterns that the Airnode protocol supports (for example, we used a full request in this starter project)

-## Taking down your Airnode
+## Step 3: Remove Airnode

-It is very unlikely for you to forget to take down your Airnode because it is designed to be *set-and-forget*.
-When you are done with this project, go to `config/` as your working directory and use the command below where `$RECEIPT_FILENAME` is replaced with the name of your receipt file ending with `.receipt.json` (you can refer to our [Docker instructions](https://github.com/api3dao/airnode/blob/pre-alpha/Docker.md) for more information)
+Don't forget to take down your Airnode as it is designed to be *set-and-forget*.
+When you are done with this project, go to `config/` as your working directory and use the command below where `$RECEIPT_FILENAME` is replaced with the name of your receipt file ending with `.receipt.json` (you can refer to our [Docker instructions](../guides/docker/deployer-image.md) for more information).

 ```sh
 docker run -it --rm \